 As you go after the more significant janitorial leads, your website gradually becomes valuable and will need to be optimized.

-Your biggest selling point is what value you offer that your competitors do not.
-You cannot show value to prospects if you do not even know what value you’re exactly giving.
+Your biggest selling point is what value you offer that your competitors do not, and you cannot provide value to prospects if you do not even know what value you’re exactly giving.

 This is why it is important that you know how different you are from your competition and to be able to show your prospects with ease.

 Try to infuse something into your business that makes you stand out from the competition, and in turn, draws more janitorial leads into the sales funnel.

 The very first things you must do in preparation is to get your quotes ready, as the big contracts are the ones that ask you for proposals and want a real quotation rather than estimates.